TroyLaPolice/European-Neolithic-Expansion/README.md

 	// Map Prefs:
 	// ***********************************
-	defineConstant("map", 1); // 1 = map of europe

 	defineConstant("mapfile", "C:/PATH/GOES/HERE/TO/MAP/europe.png"); // Path to URL
 	defineConstant("map_size_length_and_width", 3700);
 ```
-The second parameter is a path in YOUR file system that the map file can be found in.
+The first parameter is a path in YOUR file system that the map file can be found in.
 The map is available for download in the repo.
 This path points to where the map is in your system so it MUST be changed to fit your file structure.

-The third parameter is the length and width of the map.
+The next parameter is the length and width of the map.
 This will be used when building the map.

 *Next are several parameters that **will not typically need to be changed** but some can be if you want*